Oil majors face backlash as era of big profits returns

 “The health crisis appears to be ending, the economic recoveries in China, the United States and Europe don’t appear to be flagging, supply continues to be limited due to a lack of oil investments in the past two years and environmental pressure,” Ajmi said.

-"So, yes, the profit rebound of the oil majors could continue in 2022."
+“So, yes, the profit rebound of the oil majors could continue in 2022.”-AFP

 Comments